qjd-yyds/qjd-yyds/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 杭州图景有限公司
+- 🔭 I’m currently working on 杭州
 - 🌱 I’m currently learning javascript
 - 📫 How to reach me: 13567821774